carlorabi/BikeRentalSystem/README.md

 # Bike Rental System

 # Purpose
 The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept  for the given scenario of an Bicycle Ride Rental System.
-It ought to likewise module algorithm, pseudocode, flowchart and data structure of the program.

 # Problem statement
 The issue offered was to build up an application which read the text document and show the data accessible.
 After that the program should to create a receipt for a customer or consumer, with each purchase of the given item.
 Likewise, after each purchase of some products the stock should be refreshed in same text file.